 Art Collection

-NYC Health + Hospitals curates the largest public art collection in New York City.
-We are committed to preserving more than 4,000 works of art and making them accessible to the public.
+NYC Health + Hospitals is committed to preserving more than 7,000 works of art and making them accessible to the public.

 Integral to the healing environment, the artwork appears throughout NYC Health + Hospitals’ 11 acute care hospitals, five nursing homes, six diagnostic and treatment centers, and more than 70 community-based primary care sites.
 Art represents the cultural values and identity that make up the NYC Health + Hospitals community.
 The art collection also reflects a commitment to supporting the international and local arts communities, as well as fostering an environment that encourages engagement and dialogue with diverse voices.